g45t345rt/esbuild-style-plugin/readme.md

 - Dynamic preprocessors import - no preprocessors installed by default
 - Handles css modules automatically with PostCSS
 - You can include postcss plugins (autoprefixer, preset-env)
+- Can read `postcss.config.js` config file - if path is provided in `postcssConfigFile` option
 - SSR / Server side rendering friendly :)
 - Temp file cleanup and caching (TODO)
 - Includes d.ts files in dist